Computer Programming Languages documentation.

 Introduction To Fortran

-The latest version is Java 8, which is the only version currently supported for free by Oracle, although earlier versions are supported both by Oracle and other companies on a commercial basis.
+The latest version is Java 9, released on September 21, 2017, and is one of the two versions currently supported for free by Oracle.
+Versions earlier than Java 8 are supported both by Oracle and other companies on a commercial basis.

 Programming in PostScript

 PostScript (PS) is a page description language in the electronic publishing and desktop publishing business.
 It is a dynamically typed, concatenative programming language and was created at Adobe Systems by John Warnock, Charles Geschke, Doug Brotz, Ed Taft and Bill Paxton from 1982 to 1984.

 The concepts of the PostScript language were seeded in 1976 when John Warnock was working at Evans & Sutherland, a computer graphics company.
 At that time John Warnock was developing an interpreter for a large three-dimensional graphics database of New York harbor.
 Warnock conceived the Design System language to process the graphics.

 Concurrently, researchers at Xerox PARC had developed the first laser printer and had recognized the need for a standard means of defining page images.
 In 1975-76 Bob Sproull and William Newman developed the Press format, which was eventually used in the Xerox Star system to drive laser printers.
 But Press, a data format rather than a language, lacked flexibility, and PARC mounted the Interpress effort to create a successor.

 In 1978 Warnock left Evans & Sutherland and joined Xerox PARC to work with Martin Newell.
 They rewrote Design System to create the interpretive language, J & M or JaM (for "John and Martin") which was used for VLSI design and the investigation of type and graphics printing.
 This work later evolved and expanded into the Interpress language.